LLNL/merlin/docs/source/merlin_commands.rst

 The only currently available option for ``--task_server`` is celery, which is the default when this flag is excluded.

-The ``monitor`` function will check for celery workers for up to 5*<duration> seconds before monitoring begins to eliminate any race conditions.
+The ``monitor`` function will check for celery workers for up to 10*<sleep> seconds before monitoring begins.
+The loop happens when the queue(s) in the spec contain tasks, but no running workers are detected.
+This is to protect against a failed worker launch.

 Purging Tasks (``merlin purge``)
 --------------------------------